raspstephan/CBRAIN-CAM/README.md

 ## About

-This branch consists code for climate invariant cloud convection parameterization
+This branch consists code for climate invariant cloud convection parameterization.
+Set up the conda environment using the [env.yml](env.yml) file

 ## Repository description